PHLAK/docker-transmission/README.md

 ### Running the container

-The most basic command to get a running container (see below for advanced configurations):
+In order to persist configuration data when upgrading your daemon container you should create a named data volume.
+This is no required but is _highly_ recommended.

+    docker volume create --name transmission-data

+After the data volume has been created run the daemon container with the named data volume:

-    docker run -d -v /local/downloads:/srv/downloads -p 9091:9091 -p 51413:51413/udp --name transmission-daemon phlak/transmission
+    docker run -d -v transmission-data:/etc/transmission-data -v /local/downloads:/srv/downloads -p 9091:9091 -p 51413:51413/udp --name transmission-daemon phlak/transmission

-**NOTE:** The default RPC web interface username/password is `transmission`/`transmission`, however this can be overridden with optional environment variabe arguments (see below).
+**NOTE:** The default RPC web interface username/password is `transmission`/`transmission`.

 ##### Optional arguments